Suraporn/nba_player_comparison/README.md

 2. Navigate to your local repository and prompt the command line and run:

 ```
-conda env create --file dataviz-532.yaml
+conda env create --file nba_player_com_env.yaml
 ```

-The new environment `dataviz-532` will be created in your conda environment, and we will use this as the main environment.
+The new environment `nba_player_com_env` will be created in your conda environment, and we will use this as the main environment.

 Activate the new environment by:
 ```
-conda activate dataviz-532
+conda activate nba_player_com_env
 ```

 3. Finally, run the app locally by: